locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

 T99: maelstrom_c -> n2 read  34
 ```

-So my approach was to implement a gossip protocol between nodes, each node will broadcast to neighbors when they receive a message from maelstrom client.

-I spent hours writing beautiful code, and I even feel proud of myself when I review my code multiple times.
-But the code didn't work as expected.
+I wrote an application and it failed on the first run.
+Next, I'll show you how I debug by reading the application logs.

 ## The maelstrom logs structures

-For each maelstrom test, it produces a set of files like the following (there are other files but let's skip them).
-You can download the example [here](/assets/maelstrom.zip)
+For each test run, maelstrom produces a set of log files like the following.
+You can download the example [here](/assets/maelstrom.zip).
+These are log files of a failed case.

 ```
 .